ipass-ace-exam/ipass-ace-exam.github.io/_posts/2014-09-05-how-to-pass-adobe-ace-exams.md

 **Allow yourself a quiet, clear and well lit space to study**

 There's nothing worse than that feeling of frustration or restlessness that can come from noise and distraction.
-It can draw out you’re learning process make it arduous and unpleasant.
+It can draw out your learning process, making it arduous and unpleasant.
 A clear space can make it easier to concentrate.
 Good lighting will aid in better concentration too and prevent tired eyes and headaches.

 **Plan to revise in a realistic way that works for you**